 Why is FanDuel no. 1 in the U.S.?

 FanDuel had the advantage of being a top dog in the fantasy sports space, but they did not squander the opportunity.
 They have backed up the early advantages with an app that is simply outstanding.
 Whether you’re betting on NFL, NBA, college sports or MLB, FanDuel’s user experience is very, very good.

 FanDuel is live and available for all users in live and legal online sports betting markets.

 Apple’s App Store gives the FanDuel Sportsbook app a 4.8 rating with approximately 1,200,000 reviews and ratings.

 PENN Entertainment made huge news in August 2023 with the announcement that the Barstool Sportsbook app would be rebranded and relaunched as ESPN Bet on the heels of striking a major, long-term partnership with Disney’s ESPN brand.
-ESPN Bet will launch in November 2023 in all states where Barstool Sportsbook previously operated.
-It’s possible that ESPN Bet enters the New York market in the near future as well.
+ESPN Bet launched in November 2023 in all states where Barstool Sportsbook previously operated.

 What happened to the Barstool Sportsbook app?

 Clearly dissatisfied with its market share penetration in the online sports betting market, PENN Entertainment launched a hard pivot away from the Barstool brand and toward what many see as one of the biggest brands in sports, ESPN.
 Users in the Barstool Sportsbook app and platform will likely remain with ESPN Bet when the new app launches.